stephansama/remark-asciinema/README.md

 # Remark Asciinema

-Plugin to replace asciinema links with asciinema script
+Plugin to replace asciinema links with asciinema script or asciinema image

 ## References